 Attention

 TYPO3 v8 has reached its end-of-life March 31st, 2020 and is not maintained by the community anymore.
+Looking for a stable version?
+Use the version switch on the top left.

-Backend Layout
+Backend Layout¶

 Since TYPO3 4.5 there has been a database record type the "Backend Layout" to define a combination of rows and columns to which content can be added in the page module.